Munich: Ice hockey

 The city's ice hockey club is EHC Red Bull München who play in the Deutsche Eishockey Liga.
-The team has won three DEL Championships, in 2016, 2017 and 2018.
+The team has won four DEL Championships, in 2016, 2017, 2018 and 2023.

 Olympics

-Munich hosted the 1972 Summer Olympics; the Munich Massacre took place in the Olympic village.
+Munich hosted the 1972 Summer Olympics; the Munich massacre took place in the Olympic village.
 It was one of the host cities for the 2006 Football World Cup, which was not held in Munich's Olympic Stadium, but in a new football specific stadium, the Allianz Arena.
 Munich bid to host the 2018 Winter Olympic Games, but lost to Pyeongchang.
 In September 2011 the DOSB President Thomas Bach confirmed that Munich would bid again for the Winter Olympics in the future.
 These plans were abandoned some time later.

 Road running

 Regular annual road running events in Munich are the Munich Marathon in October, the Stadtlauf end of June, the company run B2Run in July, the New Year's Run on 31 December, the Spartan Race Sprint, the Olympia Alm Crosslauf and the Bestzeitenmarathon.